-A. There shall be an Executive Director who shall be responsible for implementing the policies and direction of the Council; execute and administer Association programs; and manages the day-to-day operation of the Association.

-B. The Executive Director shall employ and direct all staff personnel, full and part-time, including the assignment of duties of such employees.
-In this capacity, they shall be generally charged with engaging, promoting, and assigning duties and tasks to all staff personnel, shall
+- A. There shall be an Executive Director who shall be responsible for implementing the policies and direction of the Council; execute and administer Association programs; and manages the day-to-day operation of the Association. - B. The Executive Director shall employ and direct all staff personnel, full and part-time, including the assignment of duties of such employees.
+In this capacity, they shall be generally charged with engaging, promoting, and assigning duties and tasks to all staff personnel, shall seek to expand the membership and participation of the Association and its activities, shall be generally charged to receive and administer funds of the Association, shall represent the Association to the public and to other Associations, and shall

-C. The Executive Director may act as the Managing Editor of the Southern Medical Journal and other publications of the Association.
+- perform such other tasks and duties as may be delegated or assigned to him/her by the Council. - C. The Executive Director may act as the Managing Editor of the Southern Medical Journal and other publications of the Association.

 ARTICLE VII.
+COMMITTEES

-COMMITTEES SECTION 1.
+SECTION 1.
 Coordinating Committees